oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 # 5 Standard Playbook Variables

-A set of standard CACAO variables have been defined for use when invoking an MQTT or HTTP agent to handle message transfer.
+A set of standard CACAO variables are defined for use when invoking an MQTT or HTTP agent to handle message transfer.
 These CACAO variables are playbook variables whose values can be set internally via an `openc2` command object or from a `playbook-action` step in a calling playbook and accessed by